cotejer/cotejer.github.io/_posts/2017-09-25-period-of-a-pendulum.md

 \end{equation}
 $$

 Just to note, from the second to third line, I simply used the Pythagorean theorem.
 Now, since we wanted the square root of $\cos \theta - \cos \theta_0$, we can take the square root of the above expression.
-Furthermore, we can use equation (14) in order to find an expression for $d \theta$:
+Furthermore, we can use Equation \ref{dTheta} in order to find an expression for $d \theta$:

 $$
 \begin{equation}